testingautomated-usi/DeepHyperion/documentation/getting_started.md

 ![](./probability-DeepHyperion-X-orientation-bitmaps-Orientation-Bitmaps-black-box-rescaled.PNG)

 You can copy those files from the running docker image to your system, as follows:

+> NOTE: you should run this command outside the docker, i.e., opening a new terminal window

 ```
 docker cp <YOUR_DOCKER_NAME>:/DeepHyperion/DeepHyperion-MNIST/logs/run_XXX/archive/  /path-to-your-Desktop/